blackfireio/documentation/integrations/git/gitlab.rst

-Gitlab [level: Production]
+GitLab [level: Production]
 ==========================

-`Gitlab <https://about.gitlab.com/>`_ is an application to code, test, and deploy code collaboratively.
+`GitLab <https://about.gitlab.com/>`_ is an application to code, test, and deploy code collaboratively.
 It provides Git repository management, code reviews, issue tracking, activity feeds, wikis, and continuous integration features.

-Integrating Blackfire with Gitlab enables you to automate the performance testing of your code any time you modify it.
+Integrating Blackfire with GitLab enables you to automate the performance testing of your code any time you modify it.

 Triggering Scenarios on Deployed Environments